Rural and Remote Division of Family Practice

 5. Connect your way: Phone or video is most common connection method for Rural and Remote P2P support.
 You can indicate your connection preference on the request form.

-Meet our Peer Supporters
+Meet Our Peer Supporters

 Become a Peer Supporter